yanivle/yanivle.github.io/_drafts/2018-11-13-cloth-simulation-in-typescript.md

 {% include image.html url="/assets/images/posts/clothsim3d/overexposed.png" %}

-#### Triangulating the Sphere
+### Triangulating the Sphere
 Another interesting aspect of this project was rendering the red sphere.
-While I am using a true sphere for the physics calculations (it is much easier to have my vertices collide with a true sphere than a polygonal mesh), since my engine for this project was rasterization based, I need some way to approximate a sphere with triangles.
+While I am using a true sphere for the physics calculations (it is much easier to have my vertices collide with a true sphere than a polygonal mesh), since my engine for this project was rasterization based, I needed some way to approximate a sphere with triangles.
 What I ended up doing (and produced the best results) was to create an icosahedron and tesselate it.
 I really tried to avoid this though (I didn't have connection on the flight and writing the equations for the vertices of the icosahedron was not trivial).
 My idea was to take any simple shape (a pyramid or a cube) for which calculating the positions of the vertices is trivial, and repeatedly subdivide the faces and normalize the vertices.

 This is better illustrated with some images.
 Here is a pyramid whose faces I repeatedly subdivided *without* normalization: